-It’s strangely easy to practise social distancing when one lives a rural lifestyle.
-It’s quite rare for neighbours to drop by.
+It’s strangely easy to practice social distancing when one lives a rural lifestyle.
+It’s quite rare for neighbors to drop by.
 It’s just us, the dog and the cats.
 Nothing different than an ordinary weekend minus our off spring and the little ones visiting.

 Only it’s vastly different than a month ago…. the world pandemic has made its way here.
 Albeit slower than elsewhere and our numbers aren’t climbing like crazy, yet.

-So here we are, practising social distancing.
+So here we are, practicing social distancing.
 Doing our part to keep the pandemic in check.

 In some ways it’s just like I’ve gone into full retirement with my lay off notice as of Friday.
 It’s not a surprise at all.
 Hopefully it will be relatively short term but, as with most things right now, no one knows for sure.
 I’ve got a good pension, two full freezers, a cold storage room and a well stocked pantry so I know I am one of the fortunate ones.

 I am, as per usual, keeping busy.
 I’ve started one heck of a big project alongside my other half.
 I may have dragged him into it but he’s being fairly enthusiastic.

 I’m staying very creative as well on a variety of levels.
 It feels great to dive into a project and know that I won’t have to leave and go attend something..

 All of my social obligations have been cancelled.
 No rushing in for a soccer game or a meeting.
 No lunch with a friend or cousin.
 No errands and no appointments.
 As an aside my hair is not going to last long at staying short but there is no social distance from your hair dresser.
 May just have to trust my other half with the clippers.